Dynamic Network Control for Confidential Multi-hop Communications: Introduction

-We address the problem in two parts.
-In the first part, we ignore the delay issue and consider the possibility of encoding over very long blocks of information in order to maximize the confidential data throughput.
-For any given encoding rate (not necessarily optimized for the network conditions), we provide a dynamic network control scheme that achieves a utility, provably close to the maximum achievable utility (for those particular encoding rates), subject to {\em perfect} secrecy constraint, i.e., guaranteeing with probability $1$ that an arbitrarily low mutual information is leaked to the intermediate nodes on the confidential message.
-The main challenges involved in generalizing the network control problem to multihop networks with confidentiality are dynamic end-to-end encoding and multipath routing.
-The confidential message is encoded over many blocks, which implies that the time-scale involved in physical-layer resource allocation cannot be decomposed from the time scales involved in network-layer resource allocation, eliminating the time-scale separation assumption of standard dynamic control algorithms.
-This leads to some unique technical issues that were not addressed in the existing studies on network resource allocation.
-In addition, the existing schemes for wireless multihop networks are not concerned with how information ought to be spatially distributed in the network ~\cite{Y_Chen,X_Lin}.
-Additional ``virtual" queues are defined for the leaked information to other nodes in the network to make sure that information from the source node is sufficiently spatially distributed in the network.
-Hence, unlike the standard multihop dynamic algorithm where the objective is to only increase end-to-end flow rates, in our problem increasing the flow rate and keeping confidentiality of the messages appear as two conflicting objectives.
+The problem of network control with confidential messages has been studied (as shall be discussed in the next section), in the past for the single-hop setting.
+The main additional challenges involved in generalizing this problem to multihop networks are dynamic end-to-end encoding and multipath routing.
+Standard dynamic control algorithms give control decisions in each time slot independently by assuming time-scale separation, i.e., independent transmissions of subsequent slots \cite{Georgiadis}.
+The confidential message is encoded across many blocks, which implies that the time-scale involved in physical-layer resource allocation cannot be decomposed from the time scales involved in network-layer resource allocation, eliminating the time-scale separation assumption of standard dynamic control algorithms.
+A similar problem was previously addressed in \cite{Xiaojun}, where the users leave (arrive) the system, e.g., whenever their queues empty (has one packet arrival).
+However, the network makes a control decision only at the slot boundaries, delaying the network response for at most one slot duration.
+On the other hand, in our system, due to the encoding of the confidential messages into many blocks, the network decisions made at every slot become dependent with each other.
+This poses new and fairly different challenges in addressing the separation of time scales.
+Here, in order to design a cross-layer dynamic control algorithm, source needs to keep track of the rate of information obtained by each intermediate node during the transmission of encoded confidential message, and this information is required to be quantified over each time slot independently.
+In addition, the existing schemes for wireless multihop networks are not concerned with how information ought to be spatially distributed in the network~\cite{Y_Chen,X_Lin}.
+Additional ``virtual" queues need to be maintained to keep track of the leaked information to other nodes in the network to make sure that information from the source node is sufficiently spatially distributed in the network.
+Hence, unlike the standard multihop dynamic algorithm where the objective is to only increase end-to-end flow rates, in our problem, increasing the flow rate and keeping confidentiality of the messages appear as two conflicting objectives.